4-5 years

 Surgery:

-2. The child will be given painkillers.
+2. The child will be given painkillers after the surgery while in hospital.

 After the Surgery: